Medicare has been mentioned a lot this election campaign but we’ve seen relatively few substantial policy announcements from the major parties.

 Labor matched the Coalition's plan to extend seniors' health care card coverage for those with an income of A$90,000, up from just under A$58,000.
 And Labor went further than the Coalition's policy cut to co-payments for PBS prescriptions (A$12.50 for Labor, A$10 for the Coalition).

 Party differences are strongest in their workforce plans.
-Labor promises a major increase in the Indigenous health workforce, a National Nurse and Midwife Health Service, and the provision of 24-hour registered nurses in residential aged care, which recognises aged care as an integral part of the health system.
+Labor promises a in the Indigenous health workforce, a National Nurse and Midwife Health Service, and the provision of 24-hour registered nurses in residential aged care, which recognises aged care as an integral part of the health system.

 Lesley Russell, Grade C